 - They burn out as you abuse their goodwill and their output drops significantly in the hopes you just fire them and they can get some paid time off

 - Create a shroud of mystique and mysticism around themselves to force the other members to interact with them.
-This usually goes hand in hand with ‘Rock star developer’ behavior which is a nightmare - you can read more about that here.
+This usually goes hand in hand with ‘Rockstar developer’ behavior which is a nightmare - you can read more about that here.

 Personally, I have never seen this work very well - so I can't recommend it as a long term strategy.
-Much better try and maintain a balance, keep everyone in relationship with each other and actively undermine any ‘I'm better than you’ bullshit.
+Much better try to maintain a balance, keep everyone in relationship with each other and actively undermine any ‘I'm better than you’ bullshit.

 Teams are complex, dynamic entities which can get confusing and difficult at the drop of a hat - but I think if you can find and empower emotionally mature people to run management, a balance of energy, skills, genders and complementary personalities within the team.
 And you have a clear vision of the culture you wish to nurture and constantly communicate it to your team - then you can create an environment that is exciting, challenging and supportive in which people will grow and be happy.

 We spend so much time working, why don't we invest more into the people involved so we can not only enjoy our lives together, but increase our chances of success?
-After all, you only have everything to loose if your team fails.
+After all, you only have everything to lose if your team fails.